arthurazs/uff-lpp/README.md

 # Parallel Programming Lab (UFF)

-This repository contains all the assignments implemented for the Parallel Programming Lab at the Universidade Federal Fluminense (Masters Degree).
+This repository contains all the assignments implemented for the Parallel Programming Lab at the Universidade Federal Fluminense (Master's Degree).

 **Contents**